 - where the Home Office asks you to attend an interview, and

 - the seniority of the lawyers working on your case

 The fees summarised in the attached lists are intended to address the typical stages of an application to the Home Office or an appeal to the First-tier tribunal (Immigration and Asylum Chamber).

-Where the application is for permission to enter or stay in the UK under the Immigration Rules or European law, for naturalisation or registration as a British citizen or for application for an administrative review or other review of a decision, the stages may include:
+Where the application is for permission to enter or stay in the UK under the Immigration Rules, for naturalisation or registration as a British citizen or an application for an administrative review or other review of a decision, the stages may include: